All Episodes

 He's been a media darling all along.

-He's a straight talker Alla McCain of 2000.
+He's a straight talker, Ala McCain of 2000.

 This breathes some life into what reporters hope is going to be a story about Mike Huckabee.

-I like Huckabee, though.
+I like Huckabee.

-This is just it's just a little early.
+This is just a little early.

-Uh the fill-in host Jim Axelrod, who said, Do you ever look at the National Republican front runner, Rudy Giuliani, the pro-choice, pro-gun control, pro-gay rights Rudy Giuliani?
+The Philin host, Jim Axelrod, who said, you ever look at the national Republican frontrunner, Rudy Giuliani, the pro-choice, pro-gun control, pro-gay rights, Rudy Giuliani, say to yourself, how come I haven't been able to get any traction?

 I think yesterday showed that we are getting traction.

-I'm one of the few Republican candidates that's having the courage to talk about uh how we need to really separate ourselves from being the Wall Street Republican crowd.
+I'm one of the few Republican candidates that's having the courage to talk about how we need to really separate ourselves from being the Wall Street Republican crowd.

-We need to be the main street Republican crowd.
+We need to be the Main Street Republican crowd.

 We need to quit being a wholly owned subsidiary of the major fund managers on Wall Street and start being more concerned about people out there in places like Iowa.

-Where's the last person I heard say that?
+When was the last person I heard say that?

-Um I don't remember who.
+I don't remember who.

 I just know it was a Democrat.

-Uh well, that's why they're that's why they're calling him McCain-esque.
+Well, that's why they're calling him McCain-esque.

 That's why they're calling him McCain-esque on this stuff.